 What Education Is Needed for Correctional Counselor Jobs?

 As with any counselor position, you will need a high level of training to get a job as a correctional counselor.
 Counselors typically need a master’s degree in human services or psychology.
-Earning a bachelor’s in criminal justice or a counseling field can also help prepare you for work in the prison environment, but you will also need a master’s degree.
-A master’s degree in human services pairs well with the criminal justice training for this field.
+Earning an online criminal justice bachelor’s degree or a bachelor’s degree in the counseling field can also help prepare you for work in the prison environment, but you will also need a master’s degree.
+An online master’s in counseling and human services pairs well with the criminal justice training for this field.
 After finishing training, potential counselors will need to pass their state’s counseling license exam.

 Is a Career as a Corrections or Prison Counselor Right for Me?